 Based upon mitigating circumstances, students may be granted two exceptions to the College's satisfactory academic progress policy.
 To apply for an exception, students must:

-- Complete the Request for Appeal of Satisfactory Progress Form detailing the mitigating circumstances - Submit the request for appeal before the published deadline dates. - Submit documentation (doctor's note, police report, social services report, obituary, etc.) with their request - Submit academic plan of study
+- Complete the Request for Appeal of Satisfactory Progress Form detailing the mitigating circumstances - Submit documentation (doctor's note, police report, social services report, obituary, etc.) with their request